cloudmesh-community/book/chapters/in/ai-rest.md

 # Artificial Intelligence Service with REST

-:o: bibs midsning
+:o: bibs missning

-:o: almost all itemize list are wrong when they go over tow lines the must be indented

-Example:

-* list with long lines thet go over multiple lines. the next line must be indented such as here
-* next list with long lines thet go over multiple lines. the next line must be indented such as here

 :o: terms usch as *GOOGLE_APPLICATION_CREDENTIALS* should be `GOOGLE_APPLICATION_CREDENTIALS`

+:o: Gregor fixed all itemized lists, they all had wrong indentation.

+:o: Gregor fixed all bash with missing $

+:o: Gregor fixed all python removing the last line

 ## AI and ML offerings by Cloud service providers